 ABO3 perovskite has a 1:1.5 cation:anion ratio with distinct structural roles for the twelve coordinate A and octahedral B cations.
 Perovskite can be viewed as a stacking of alternating mixed cation-anion AO and BO2 layers along the [001]P direction of the unit cell (Fig. 1d).
 MO2 fluorite has a 1:2 cation:anion ratio with cubic coordination of the cation.
 In contrast to perovskite, fluorite can be described as the superposition of pure anion and cation layers stacked along the [001]F direction of the unit cell (Fig. 1e).
-The two structures can be epitaxially matched along the common [001] stacking direction by a 45° rotation (<110>F//<001>P) (Fig. S1) as observed experimentally25.
+The two structures can be epitaxially matched along the common [001] stacking direction by a 45° rotation (<110>F//<001>P) (Supplementary Fig. 1) as observed experimentally25.
 The oxygen positions in the BO2 layer of the perovskite define a square motif with similar dimensions to that in the O2 layer of the fluorite.

+Results and discussion.

-We identified a range of low mismatch combinations of cerate fluorites with well-characterised perovskite substrates (LaAlO3/CeO2 with a compressive lattice mismatch of 0.9 %, (LaAlO3)0.3(Sr2AlTaO6)0.7/Sm0.2Ce0.8O1.9 with a tensile mismatch of -0.6 %, SrTiO3/La0.34Ce0.66O1.83 with a compressive mismatch of 0.3 %) for pulsed laser deposition (PLD) growth, but despite the minimal strain and well-defined substrate surfaces, 3D growth was observed in all cases (supplementary online text, Fig. S2).
-However, there are reports of layer-by-layer growth of fluorite on perovskite with larger strain than in any of these cases, for example, growth of YSZ on perovskite YAlO3 is achieved in the <110>F//<001>P orientation with a -1.6% lattice mismatch26 (Fig. S3).
+Pulsed layer deposition of cerate fluorites on perovskites.
+We identified a range of low mismatch combinations of cerate fluorites with well-characterised perovskite substrates (LaAlO3/CeO2 with a compressive lattice mismatch of 0.9 %, (LaAlO3)0.3(Sr2AlTaO6)0.7/Sm0.2Ce0.8O1.9 with a tensile mismatch of -0.6 %, SrTiO3/La0.34Ce0.66O1.83 with a compressive mismatch of 0.3 %) for pulsed laser deposition (PLD) growth, but despite the minimal strain and well-defined substrate surfaces, 3D growth was observed in all cases (Supplementary Text, Supplementary Fig. 2).
+However, there are reports of layer-by-layer growth of fluorite on perovskite with larger strain than in any of these cases, for example, growth of YSZ on perovskite YAlO3 is achieved in the <110>F//<001>P orientation with a -1.6% lattice mismatch26 (Supplementary Fig. 3).
 To identify the key factors enabling layer-by-layer fluorite on perovskite growth, we need to explore other systems with 2D growth because the unknown surface structure and termination and limited stability of YAlO3 at high temperature27 hinder understanding of the growth mechanism.

-Like the ABO3 perovskite, the fluorite derived A′2B′2O7 pyrochlore has two distinct cation sites, an eight coordinate cubic A′ site and a six coordinate distorted octahedral B′ site (Fig. 1f), produced by ordering of anion vacancies.
+Pulsed layer deposition of pyrochlore-derived defect fluorites on perovskites: Like the ABO3 perovskite, the fluorite derived A′2B′2O7 pyrochlore has two distinct cation sites, an eight coordinate cubic A′ site and a six coordinate distorted octahedral B′ site (Fig. 1f), produced by ordering of anion vacancies.
 At temperatures typical for PLD, pyrochlore source compositions yield the oxygen deficient disordered fluorite phase, A′0.5B′0.5O1.75 due to kinetic barriers to the cation ordering28.
 The resulting pyrochlore-derived defect fluorite has an equal concentration of A′3+ and B′4+ cations coordinated to an average of 7 anions; the reduced oxygen content of the A′0.5B′0.5O1.75 disordered fluorite also brings the cation:anion ratio of 1:1.75 closer to that of perovskite.
 A range of lattice constants and chemistries are available in this fluorite family owing to the presence of two cations able to perform distinct structural roles through their different chemical bonding characteristics.
 This suggests that these materials are ideal candidates to explore the role of chemical flexibility in the growth of fluorite on perovskite.